puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_server.markdown

 allow $1
 ```

-To support both Puppet 3 and Puppet 4 agents when the `use-legacy-auth-conf` parameter in the `jruby-puppet` setting is false, modify the rules to follow the new HOCON `auth.conf` format and place the new rules in `/etc/puppetlabs/puppetserver/conf.d/auth.conf`:
+To support both Puppet 3 and Puppet 4 agents when the `use-legacy-auth-conf` parameter in the `jruby-puppet` setting is false:
+1. Modify the rules to follow the new HOCON `auth.conf` format.
+2. Place the new rules in `/etc/puppetlabs/puppetserver/conf.d/auth.conf`
 ```
 authorization: {
     version: 1